Mentalab-hub/explorepy/docs/installation.rst

 Windows
 ^^^^^^^
+Option 1: installable .exe file (for manual commands, basic use)

+This option is recommended for users who will only access the ExplorePy software from the command prompt, for example to quickly visualize and record data.
+To integrate the commands into a Python script (e.g. an experiment script), we recommend to use Explorepy with Anaconda.
+For an overview of the available commands, click `here <https://explorepy.readthedocs.io/en/latest/usage.html#command-line-interface>`_.

-On a Windows machine, Explorepy can be installed using the installable file uploaded in the `release page <https://github.com/Mentalab-hub/explorepy/releases>`_ or using pip.
-Please note using the installable files, the dependencies will be installed automatically.
+On a Windows machine, Explorepy can be installed using the .exe installable file uploaded in the `release page <https://github.com/Mentalab-hub/explorepy/releases/download/v1.5.0/MentaLab_ExplorePy_1.5.0.exe>`_.
+Please note that the dependencies will be installed automatically.

+Option 2: pip install (for additional use in Python scripts, more advanced)

+This option is recommended for users who not only want to use the command prompt, but also want to include ExplorePy functionalities in their own Python scripts.
+In this case, you must use the Anaconda software to access ExplorePy.

-The following instructions guides you to install Explorepy API using pip with all its dependencies on Windows.
+The following instructions guide you to install the ExplorePy API using pip with all its dependencies on Windows.

-1. Install Anaconda Python package (or any other python distribution, but these instructions assume that anaconda is installed).
-Download and install Anaconda Python 3.8 Windows installer from `here <https://www.anaconda.com/distribution/#download-section>`_.
+1. Install Anaconda Python package (or any other python distribution, but these instructions assume that Anaconda is installed).
+Download and install Anaconda Windows installer from `here <https://www.anaconda.com/distribution/#download-section>`_.
 2. Install Microsoft Build Tools for Visual Studio 2019 from `here <https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16>`_.
     Select **Desktop development with C++** in workloads tab, make sure that  **MSVCv142 - VS 2019 C++ x64/x86 build tools** and latest version of **Windows 10 SDK** are checked.
+3. Open the Conda command prompt.

-3. We recommend using a virtual environment.
+4. We recommend using a virtual environment.

   * In Conda command prompt: ``conda create -n myenv python=3.7``
   * Activate the virtual environment: ``conda activate myenv``

-4. Upgrade your pip: ``python -m pip install --upgrade pip``
+5. Upgrade your pip: ``python -m pip install --upgrade pip``
-5. To install ``explorepy`` from PyPI run: ``pip install explorepy``
+6. To install ``explorepy`` from PyPI run: ``pip install explorepy``

 Ubuntu